-The Connecticut Board of Regents for Higher Education (BOR) has licensed a master of science (M.S.) degree program in applied physics at Southern Connecticut State University.
-This new graduate program will promote workforce development in Connecticut by providing an educational pathway for individuals seeking applied research and management positions in the state's high-tech industries, while providing a source of trained professionals for technology employers.
+The Master of Science in Applied Physics promotes workforce development in Connecticut by providing an educational pathway for individuals seeking applied research and management positions in the state's high-tech industries, while providing a source of trained professionals for technology employers.

 The M.S. in Applied Physics program was initially developed in consultation with an industrial advisory committee that will continue to guide the program as it matures.
 Companies represented on the Advisory Board include Smiths Detection, Phonon Corp., Nights Inc., Sikorsky and Zygo Corp.

-The Department of Physics at SCSU has a good working relationship with the state's businesses and the department's existing collaboration with Yale University creates a synergy with the new M.S. in Applied Physics program.
-The National Science Foundation recently awarded a $13 million grant to Yale University and SCSU to continue a Center of Excellence for Materials Research and Innovation also known as a Materials Research Science and Engineering Center (MRSEC).
+The Department of Physics at SCSU has a good working relationship with the state's businesses and several externally-funded research projects on campus, including a major collaboration with Yale University funded by the National Science Foundation.
+Yale and SCSU jointly run a Center of Excellence for Materials Research and Innovation also known as a Materials Research Science and Engineering Center (MRSEC).
 Professor Christine Broadbridge is the leader of these activities at SCSU.

 Professor Elliott Horch is the Graduate Program Coordinator for the Applied Physics program.